ioccc-src/winner/2015/endoh4/README.md

 ### Alternate code

 An alternate version of this entry, `prog.alt.c`, is provided.
-This alternate code does not contain improvements suggested by Gil Dogon.
+This alternate code does not contain improvements suggested by [Gil Dogon](/winners.html#Gil_Dogon); it is the author's original entry.

 To compile this alternate version: